Crew: CAS, UFF and NHK

 When did you start writing?
-I’ve started in 1996.
+I started in the late 90s.

 What’s graffiti for you?